 Editor's note: Whether and how to enhance EDGE-9 or Mp3 is FFS.

-Editor's Note: Refining overlapping content in this clause is FFS.

 B.2 Deployment options

 B.2.1 Deployment Option-1: Collocated Platforms

 Based on Figure B.1-1, the two platforms (EES and MEC Platform) are co-located, and made by a single (unique) equipment, which is compliant with both standards.
 However, the actual deployment details of two platforms is implementation specific (Figure B.2.1-1).